 - Add in flour and turn mixer on.

-- While mixer is going add in the egg and egg yolk.
+- While mixer is going add in the eggs.
 Mix until incorporated.
 Then add in your softened butter and salt.

 - Knead dough for 8-10 minutes until the mixture is smooth and passes a windowpane test.
 Form the dough into a ball, put it in a greased bowl, cover and rise for about an hour or until doubled in size.
 This will vary by the temperature in your home.